 Automated Workflow Integrator (AWI)

-cXML Punchout - A way to integrate a Pressero storefront with a print buyer’s procurement system such as Coupa or Ariba.
+cXML Punchout is a way to integrate a Pressero storefront with a print buyer’s procurement system such as Coupa or Ariba.
 In cXML, the user starts inside the procurement system.
-Using cXML, the procurement system creates a shopping cart session in Pressero for the user, and then bounces the user over to the Pressero site.
-The user does not need to login, as the procurement system has negotiated the login via cXML.
+Using cXML, the procurement system creates a shopping cart session in Pressero for the user, then bounces the user over to the Pressero site.
+The user does not need to log in, as the procurement system has negotiated the login via cXML.
 After the user checks out, the user is bounced back to the procurement system and the order is marked as an estimate request.
 At a later point, the procurement system will tell the Pressero site to either cancel the order or change its status from Estimate to being an actual Order.
 Note that cXML Punchout is a subset of a much larger cXML standard that defines data structures and data flows.

 In site settings, Pressero provides the option to POST (send) a summary of the order placed to an external URL.
 This summary is sent in cXML data structure format.
 This method is used for some MIS integrations.
 This should not be confused with cXML Punchout.

-- SAML - A SSO method typically used by enterprise applications.
+SAML - A SSO method typically used by enterprise applications.
 Using SAML, Pressero can securely authenticate against an external source.
 Pressero has implemented multiple standard SAML services (Azure, Okta, OneLogin, PingOne, Salesforce) and provides the ability, through the admin, to create custom SAML connections.
-With SAML the user does not need to maintain a user profile on Pressero, however, a user profile is created within Pressero automatically to support the SAML authentication.
+With SAML the user does not need to maintain a user profile on Pressero; however, a user profile is created within Pressero automatically to support the SAML authentication.
 SAML may be used with customer-owned Windows Servers (Active Directory).
 For more information: http://support.aleyant.com/kb/a1044/ch_-065b-single-sign-on-sso.aspx

 - oAUTH - A SSO method typically used by consumer web applications, such as Facebook.
 Using oAUTH, Pressero can securely authenticate against an external source.
 Pressero has implemented three oAUTH SSO methods.
 Facebook, Twitter, and Google are the three methods supported.
 Methods outside these three are not supported.
-With oAUTH the user does not need to maintain a user profile on Pressero, however, a user profile is created within Pressero automatically to support the oAUTH authentication.
+With oAUTH the user does not need to maintain a user profile on Pressero; however, a user profile is created within Pressero automatically to support the oAUTH authentication.
 Because they are the only three methods supported, it is better to think of this as “Login via Facebook, Twitter, or Google” rather than specifically mentioning oAUTH.
 For more information: http://support.aleyant.com/kb/a1044/ch_-065b-single-sign-on-sso.aspx